 I can now get rid of the old thermostat, and put that to one side, and get my new one.
 I'm just going to now do the exact opposite of what I've just done.
 Firstly I'm going to fix it to the front control panel, rewire it, feed the wire through, put the capillary tube back into the oven cavity, and fix it all back together.

-Thermostats for all make and model of cooker are available on the eSpares website.
+Thermostats for all make and model of cooker are available on the eSpares website, thanks for watching.